lsst/dp1_lsst_io/docs/processing/dia/index.rst

 ----------------------------

-Light curve characterization parameters are calculated for all DIA objects, such as the minimum, mean, maximum, standard deviation and skew in the difference image fluxes, the light curve's slope, percentiles, and ``StetsonJ`` parameter.
+Light curve characterization parameters are calculated for all DIA objects, such as the minimum, mean, maximum, standard deviation, and skew in the difference image fluxes, the light curve's slope, percentiles, and ``StetsonJ`` parameter.